OmkarAcharekar/ChatValve/README.md

 # Important Message ✉️

-* Still there are things to complete as well as to implement, If you find this app intresting than hit me up; I will be glad to work with you.
+* There are many amazing features / ideas  that we can implement, If you find this project interesting than hit me up,  I will be glad to work with you.

-# Download

-The latest installable version of chatValve for android and ios coming soon.

 # Credits